 Monzo Joint Bank Account

-Monzo offers a virtual joint bank account that serves the United Kingdom.
+Monzo offers an online joint bank account that serves the United Kingdom.
 You will both need a regular Monzo account first before opening Monzo joint account.
 Thereafter, you can take a few minutes to open your joint bank account.
 Since you will already have a regular account with the bank, no new ID checks are needed.
 You will just have to go to the settings on your account tab to get started.

 Starling Bank Joint Account